DashaMurasha/MO-E-EQI/README.md

 }
 ```

-The following code reproduce the plots from the paper (!!!!!!!!!!!!!!!
+The following code reproduces the plots from the paper (https://arxiv.org/abs/2401.12031).
-ref !!!!!!!!!!!!!!!!!!) .
 Note that the legend is conditional on whether
 there were repeated observations.

 ``` r